razonyang/hugo-theme-bootstrap/exampleSite/content/docs/getting-started/installation/hugo-module/index.zh-hant.md

 ### Preview your site

-- Start hugo's built-in webserver to [preview](http://localhost:1313/) your website:
+Start hugo's built-in webserver, and then navigate to `http://localhost:1313/`.

 ```bash
 $ hugo server